BooleanCube/zelk.vim/README.md

 ### TODO

-- [ ] Try messing around with more colorschemes.
+- [ ] Try messing around with more color.

 ----
 Created by [BooleanCube](https://github.com/BooleanCube) <br/>